Ciara Sterbenz

 Research

-Additionally, I am also interested in political methodology.
-In separate projects, I explore applications of LLMs for social science research as well as methods for reducing user-specification sensitivity and bias in survey weighting for more accurate, representative surveys.
+I am additionally interested in research in political methodology.
+In separate projects, I explore applications of LLMs for social science research as well as methods for reducing user-specification sensitivity and bias in survey weighting to produce more accurate, representative surveys.

 Teaching